openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Example Credential

-The following is an example AnonCred Credential that will be used through this section.
+The following is a non-normative example of an AnonCred Credential that will be used throughout this section.

 <{{examples/credentials/ac_vc.json}}

-The most important parts for the purpose of this example are `scheme_id` parameter and `values` parameter that contains the actual End-User claims.
+The most important parts for the purpose of this section are `scheme_id` parameter and `values` parameter that contains the actual End-User claims.

 ### Presentation Request

-#### Request Example
+#### Request Example {#anoncreds_request}

-The example presentation request looks as follows:
+The following is a non-normative example of an Authorization Request:

 <{{examples/request/request.txt}}

-The following is the content of the `presentation_definition` parameter.
+The following is a non-normative example of the content of the `presentation_definition` parameter:

 <{{examples/request/pd_ac_vc.json}}